simple-java-mail/smtp-connection-pool/README.md

 mvn -pl smtp-connection-pool-demo -am test
 ```

 Or run `DemoLauncher` or any individual demo directly from IntelliJ.
-The demo is built and tested with the rest of the project, but is deliberately excluded from Maven Central.
-A standalone `batch-module` demo will join it after Simple Java Mail 9.3.0 publishes the supported path-2 API from [#698](https://github.com/bbottema/simple-java-mail/issues/698).
+The demo is built and tested with the rest of the project, but is deliberately excluded from Maven Central. `BatchModuleDemo` uses the supported standalone path-2 API published in Simple Java Mail 9.3.0 through [#698](https://github.com/bbottema/simple-java-mail/issues/698).

 ## Choose one orchestration owner